Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 - Health of the adjacent teeth

-How is Zirconia Superior to PFM in Fabricating Bridges:
+How is Metal free Zirconia Superior to Porcelain fused to metal (PFM) in Fabricating Bridges:

-Although PFM bridges are widely being used, the newer material Zirconia has many advantages over the former.
+Although Porcelain fused to metal (PFM) bridges are widely being used, the newer material Zirconia has many advantages over the former.
 Few of them are being listed below:

 Zirconia material has a greater flexural strength and fracture toughness when compared to the PFM.
 They easily bear the constant chewing forces and show a very little tendency to fracture.

-The CAD CAM designed Zirconia crowns offer a precise marginal fit which will give a perfect crown to tooth attachment and does not allow microleakage.
+The CAD CAM designed Zirconia metal free crowns offer a precise marginal fit which will give a perfect crown to tooth attachment and does not allow microleakage.

-Zirconia is a biocompatible material and does not have any tissue reactions.
+Zirconia being a metal free material is highly biocompatible and does not have any tissue reactions.
 Hence the missing tooth is made in such a way that there is minimal or no gap between the underlying gum and the tooth.
 This reduces food lodgement and consequent ill effect on the natural teeth.

 Inherent high strength of Zirconia material makes it fracture resistant at a minimum thickness of 0.5mm.
 Hence not much tooth structure of the otherwise healthy tooth is reduced.
 This also will not compromise much of the health of natural teeth.